dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ::: moniker-end

 > [!NOTE]
-> Route contraints don't work with query string values.
+> Route constraints don't work with query string values.
 To work with query strings, see the [Query string and parse parameters](#query-string-and-parse-parameters) section.

 The route constraints shown in the following table are available.
 For the route constraints that match the invariant culture, see the warning below the table for more information.